Group Calibration Sessions

 Analyze: Review variance metrics and specific disagreements

-Improve: Update playbooks, train calibrators, adjust AI
+Improve: Update playbooks, coach calibrators, adjust AI

 Validate: Create test cases to prevent regression